Seul-L/CSS-gallery/README.md

 # CSS Gallery
-Showcase of CSS made on Codepen: [leeseul.design](https://leeseul.design)
+Showcase of CSS made on Codepen